 Children are growing up in a world with a bigger range of online activities than ever before and it is sometimes very hard for both children and adults to know how to stay safe.

 At St. Michael’s we are dedicated to keeping our children safe in school and outside of school.
 The world of technology is changing everyday and as a parent this can be worrying.
 In this section of the website we will keep you up to date with any changes or concerns that occur, to ensure your children stay safe online.
-This section will also contain websites and information on anything e-safety related.
+This section will also contain websites and information on anything online safety related.
 We will also give you advice and guidance from a number of websites.

 Parents Conversation Starters